Kendall & Kylie Jenner Are Getting Called Out For Cultural Appropriation...Again

 This girls need to understand other people's cultures are not a product to make money of.— Aurora Morice (@iluvpieandlife) August 27, 2017

-One user, @esa_maldita responded to @lipstickittty's tweet with an article that explained what exactly made their Instagram so problematic.
-In an piece for Vice, author Barbara Calderón-Douglass laid out the history of chola culture and what it signifies.
+One user, @esa_maldita responded to @lipstickittty's tweet with an article explaining what exactly made the Instagram so problematic.
+In an article for Vice, author Barbara Calderón-Douglass laid out the history of chola culture and what it signifies.
 “The chola aesthetic is the result of impoverished women making a lot out of the little things their families could afford,” Calderón-Douglass wrote.
 “Many of the early cholos and cholas were the sons and daughters of farmworkers, a group of people exploited at high rates because of their lack of education and their vulnerability as undocumented people.”
-Cholas often wore wife-beaters over baggy pants and underneath plaid shirts, not unlike the ones for sale on Kendall and Kylie’s website for $145.
+Cholas often wore wife-beaters over baggy pants, with plaid shirts not unlike the ones for sale on Kendall and Kylie’s website for $145 (£112).

+The post has since been deleted off on Instagram but the shirt is still available online.
+“I don't know their thought process but I really hope they will learn from this experience and take time to reevaluate their strategy when it comes to putting together designs,” Sherengo said.

 Advertisement